splunk/splunk-connect-for-snmp/docs/microk8s/sc4snmp-installation.md

 2. Review the [examples][examples_link] to determine which areas require configuration.
 3. For more advanced configuration options, refer to the complete default [values.yaml](https://github.com/splunk/splunk-connect-for-snmp/blob/main/charts/splunk-connect-for-snmp/values.yaml) or download it directly from Helm using the command `microk8s helm3 show values splunk-connect-for-snmp/splunk-connect-for-snmp`
-4. In order to learn more about each of the config parts, check [configuration](../configuration/deployment-configuration.md) section.
+4. In order to learn more about each of the configuration parts, check [configuration](configuration/deployment-configuration.md) section.

 It is recommended to start by completing the base template and gradually add additional configurations as needed.